The Finite State Machine debugger

 -

-Before checking transition conditions
+Before testing transition

 -

-Before transition
+Before taking transition

 Viewing and editing variables

-During a step-by-step simulation of a finite automaton, you can not only observe which states and transitions are activated, but also monitor the values of the variables used inside the Chart block.
+During a step-by-step simulation of a finite automaton, you can not only observe which states and transitions are activated, but also monitor the values of variables used inside the Chart block.

 In this window you can: